Programs and Services

 The Nashville Humane Association (NHA) places more than 2,900 healthy and temperamentally sound animals into loving, forever homes each year!
 Animals are available for adoption at our state-of-the art facility, as well as on our traveling adoption unit: Teddy's Wagon.

 ROVER, our "Big Yellow Bus," travels throughout Davidson County to providing spay and neuter surgery for those who wish to have their pets altered, yet can't afford it.
 ROVER's mission is to educate the community about proper pet care, in an effort to keep Davidson County pets healthy and decrease the number of unwanted animals.

 PPAWS Prison Puppies Achieving Worthy Service

-Prison Puppies Achieving Worthy Service (PPAWS) is a program in cooperation with the NHA and the Department of Corrections, Tennessee Prison for Women.
-In this program, dogs waiting for adoption at NHA are sent to the prison for a 6-week stay, where they are trained by inmates under the direction of the Animal Behavior Program Manager at NHA.
-A team of two inmates care for and teach a dog basic manners, including loose leash walking, sit, down, stay, and wait at the door.
-These dogs are also housetrained and crate trained, while being socialized with other inmates, officers, and staff at the prison.
-Upon graduation from the program, dogs return to NHA to find their forever home with some life skills under their collar.
+Prison Puppies Achieving Worthy Service (PPAWS) is a program in cooperation with Nashville Humane Association and Corporate Corrections of America (CCA).
+In this program, dogs waiting for adoption at Nashville Humane Association are sent to the prison for a 6-week stay, where they are trained by inmates under the direction of the Animal Behavior Program Manager at Nashville Humane Association.
+A team cares for and teaches a dog basic manners, including loose leash walking, sit, down, stay, and wait at the door.
+These dogs are also housetrained and crate trained, while being socialized with other inmates, officers, and staff at the facility.
+Upon graduation from the program, dogs return to Nashville Humane Association to find their forever home with some life skills under their collar.
 Please feel free to call Nashville Humane Association at 615.352.1010 or visit 213 Oceola Avenue to find out which current shelter dogs are PPAWS graduates.

 Humane Education and Community Outreach